jetfirephp/validator/readme.md

 #### requiredIf

-The field is required if it valid some condition
+The field is required if it validates some condition

 ```php
     // for $_POST & $_GET